 When to Schedule Clearance Trimming in Austin

 Central Texas does not have a strict dormant season the way northern climates do, which means clearance trimming can be performed year-round without the seasonal restrictions that apply in colder regions.
 However, timing still matters for specific species and specific risk factors.
+The window that protects the tree versus the window that is merely convenient are not always the same, and the difference matters most for live oaks.

 Live oak trimming is most commonly restricted to the December through January window in Travis County due to oak wilt pressure.
 Oak wilt — caused by the fungal pathogen Bretziella fagacearum — spreads through fresh pruning wounds via sap-feeding beetles active from February through June.
 If clearance trimming on live oaks cannot wait for the winter window, wound sealant applied immediately to all cut surfaces reduces (but does not eliminate) transmission risk.